Victrola vs. Crosley: Which Record Player Is Best For You?

-A few months back, one of my friends bought a Victrola record player for himself.
-As I already own a Crosley record myself, he called me up and gave me a suggestion to do a victrola vs Crosley.
+A few months back, one of my friends bought a Victrola Journey Plus record player for himself.
+As I already own a Crosley Crosley Cruiser Plus myself, he called me up and gave me a suggestion to do a victrola vs Crosley.
 It sounded like a great idea to me, and I couldn’t say no to it.
 We eagerly wanted to know which one is better at playing vinyl records and has better audio quality.

 We compared both the record players over design, audio, features, durability, ease of use, and other factors.
 Though it was a close competition, we were able to find which one was noticeably better.